shopperlabs/shopper/packages/admin/docs/content/brands.md

 Sometimes in your store, you won't have a brand name for your products (it's rare but possible), especially if you make them yourself.
 In this case, you can hide brands on the sidebar and disabled all brand-related functionalities in your store.

-To disable brand-related functionalities, open the `features.php` configuration file in the `config/shopper` folder and set the brand key to disable.
+To disable brands-related functionalities, open the `features.php` configuration file in the `config/shopper` folder and set the brand key to disable.

 ```php
 use Shopper\Enum\FeatureState;